San Antonio: North Central

 North Central is home to several enclaves and upscale neighborhoods including Castle Hills, Shavano Park, Hollywood Park, Elm Creek, Inwood, Stone Oak, and Rogers Ranch.
 The area is also the location of upper-middle-class neighborhoods (Deerfield, Churchill Estates, Hunter's Creek, Oak Meadow, and Summerfield).

 Northwest Side

 Northwest Side is the location of the main campus of the University of Texas at San Antonio, the University of Texas Health Science Center at San Antonio, and the Northwest Campus of the University of the Incarnate Word, which includes the Rosenberg School of Optometry.
 The Medical Center District is also located in Northwest Side.
 Companies with headquarters in the area include Valero and NuStar Energy.

 South Side

-The South Side area of San Antonio is characterized by its predominantly Latino and Hispanic neighborhoods, who on average, account for above 81 percent of the population.
-Large growth came to South Side when Toyota constructed a manufacturing plant.
-Palo Alto College and Texas A&M University–San Antonio are located in the area.
+The South Side area of San Antonio is characterized by its predominantly Hispanic neighborhoods, who on average, account for about 65 percent of the population.
+Large growth came to the South Side when Toyota constructed a manufacturing plant.
+Palo Alto College and Texas A&M University–San Antonio are also located in the area.